 / Tivah 2 Light Bar from Urban Lighting.

-Hanging pots / Gorgeous matte ceramic pots in barley there blush.
+Hanging pots / Gorgeous matte ceramic pots in the palest blush.
 Yum!

 / Raw Earth Hanging Planters in Rock Salt Pink From Angus & Celeste.

 Shower shelf / A simple glass shelf with black fixtures from Domayne.